cloudnativelabs/kube-router/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 <!-- markdownlint-restore -->

-Kube-router is a turnkey solution for Kubernetes networking with aim to provide operational simplicity and high performance.
+kube-router is a turnkey solution for Kubernetes networking with the aim to provide operational simplicity and high performance.

 ## Primary Features